AshbyDodd

 Remember the Nintendo Power Glove?

-The hyped-up Nintendo accessory seemed unstoppable, and the media hype only helped elevate the expectation of gamers everywhere.
-For example, in the Fred Savage movie, The Wizard (which also starred a very young, very cute Christian Slater), the glove was showcased in media for the first time.
+The hyped-up Nintendo accessory seemed unstoppable, and the media hype only helped elevate the expectations of gamers everywhere.
+For example, in the Fred Savage movie, The Wizard (which also starred a very young, very cute Christian Slater), the glove was showcased in the media for the first time.

 The Story of the Nintendo Power Glove is a 15-minute documentary that explains how the glove went from being the future to one of the biggest failures in gaming history.
 From its early origins as a way to ‘air-conduct’ music to one of the biggest scams at CES, the glove has a fascinating story behind it: